deepseek-ai/DeepGEMM/README.md

 ## News

+- 2026.04.16: Mega MoE, FP8xFP4 GEMM, FP4 Indexer, PDL, faster JIT compilation and more.
+  - Performance comparison will be posted later.
+  - Please see [#304](https://github.com/deepseek-ai/DeepGEMM/pull/304) for more details.
 - 2025.09.28: DeepGEMM now supports scoring kernels (weighted ReLU MQA logits) for the lightning indexer for DeepSeek v3.2.
   - Please see [#200](https://github.com/deepseek-ai/DeepGEMM/pull/200) for more details.
 - 2025.07.20: DeepGEMM now supports both SM90/SM100, and has a full refactor with a low-CPU-overhead JIT CPP module.